alyhenr/alyhenr/README.md

 ### Systems & Infrastructure Engineer | Low-Level Development

 I focus on engineering challenges that exist below the application layer.
 My work centers on Linux internals, high-performance networking, and low-latency systems.
 I build core infrastructure from scratch to understand and optimize the mechanics of modern computing.
+I have professional in the application side as well, building web applications with the major web frameworks and libraries.

+Currently enrolled in a Clooud Architecture/DevOps postgraduate program.
 ---

 ## 🛠 Core Projects